Amazon WAF Bot Control rule group - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 TGT_VolumetricSession

-Inspects for an abnormally high number of requests from a client session in any 5 minute window.
+Inspects for an abnormally high number of requests that are not from verified bots that come from a single client session in a 5 minute window.
 The evaluation is based on a comparison to standard volumetric baselines that Amazon WAF maintains using historic traffic patterns.

 This inspection only applies when the web request has a token.
 Tokens are added to requests by the application integration SDKs and by the rule actions CAPTCHA and Challenge.
-For more information, see Amazon WAF web request tokens.
+For more information, see Token use in Amazon WAF intelligent threat mitigation.

 Note